2ion/dwm/README.md

 The code is based on suckless.org's DWM 6.0 and some patches (see below).

-And here is how it looks like (of course, the cool stuff is under the hood):
+And here is what it looks like (of course, the cool stuff is under the hood):

 ![Screenshot](/screenshot.png)